Tournée australienne pour « My Fair Lady » : du 15 mai au 4 août 2008, à Melbourne, Sydney et Canberra

 In 2005, Taryn Fiebig joined Opera Australia’s Young Artist Development Programme.
 Her principal roles with this company included Zerlina in Don Giovanni, Sirena in Rinaldo, the Dew Fairy/Sandman in Hansel and Gretel, The Plaintiff in Trial by Jury, Papagena in The Magic Flute, Rose in Lakmé, Servilia in La Clemenza di Tito, Karolka in Jenufa, Mabel in The Pirates of Penzance, Wood Sprite in Rusalka and Gianetta in The Gondoliers.
 In 2008, will sign Clorinda in Cenerentola, Musetta in La bohème and the leading role of Eliza Dolittle in the national tour of My Fair Lady.

-Taryn Fiebig’s discography includes French Baroque Cantatas, The Français and Old American Songs for ABC Classics.
+Taryn Fiebig’s discography includes French Baroque Cantatas, The Concert Français and Old American Songs for ABC Classics.

 Reg Livermore Reg Livermore